-Thank you for your support in my role as International Vice President.
+Thank you for your support in my role as Past International President.

 Joining the organization in 2004, just two weeks into my career at the Oregon Employment Department as Learning and Development Specialist, it quickly became clear just how special this organization is to our members and our profession.